 WWC13/65 Baker/Carmine CARRIED

 A report was presented by the Parks and Reserves Manager to highlight the swimming clubs concerns resulting from Council’s decision to shorten the swim season.
 A solution was offered to allow for more flexibility over the season to meet the requirements of the clubs.

-Staff recommended that the swimming clubs be allowed an extended 4 week season and that the extra costs for this extended period are met by the extra operational costs funded from the existing District Swimming Pool Operating budget.
+The members supported the staff recommendation that the swimming clubs be allowed an extended 4 week season and that the extra costs for this extended period are met by the extra operational costs funded from the existing District Swimming Pool Operating budget.

-- Hauraki Road Bridge Guardrail Improvements
+- Pukekauri Road Safety Improvements

 - Delineation Improvements Package